mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/add_cli.rst

    >>> latest_job  # changes based  on reader's date, time, and OS WindowsPath('C:/outputs/2021-10-21/12-58-13')

-Let's verify that our application still operates as-expected; ``player_log.txt`` should read as follows:
+Print the contents of ``player_log.txt`` and verify that it matches with how we ran our
+program:

 .. code-block:: pycon